Accessing Payload Data

 Areas within the app that call for a string template do not necessarily have to include a variable; it is perfectly acceptable to put a static string value in place of a template.

-String templates appear in a number of use places within the WEGnology Platform; in all cases, they serve one of two purposes:
+String templates appear in a number of places within the WEGnology Platform; in all cases, they serve one of two purposes:

 - Referencing payload values, such as for setting state in the Device State Node.